JamesChan/docker-tree/README.md

-# My docker base images and some is using mirrors in China.
+# My docker base images and some are using mirrors in China.